jasp-stats/jasp-desktop/Resources/Help/analyses/ttestbayesianonesample.md

 #### Plots:
 - *Prior and posterior*: Displays the prior and posterior density of the effect size under the alternative hypothesis
-  - Additional info: Adds the Bayes factor computed with the user-defined prior; adds a pizza plot depicting the odds of the data under the null vs. alternative hypothesis; adds the median and the 95% credible interval of the posterior density of the effect size
+  - Additional info: Adds the Bayes factor computed with the user-defined prior; adds a probability wheel depicting the odds of the data under the null vs. alternative hypothesis; adds the median and the 95% credible interval of the posterior density of the effect size
 - *Bayes factor robustness check*: Displays the Bayes factor as a function of the width of the Cauchy prior on effect size.
 The scale of the Cauchy prior is varied between 0 and 1.5, creating progressively more uninformative priors
 - *Sequential analysis*: Displays the development of the Bayes factor as the data come in using the user-defined prior
   - Robustness check: Adds the results of the sequential analysis using the wide (scale=1) and ultrawide prior (scale=sqrt(2))